 He claimed to have assisted in the development of the game and in trying to take a new approach to game-play.

-More by mistake than design, it turned out that the graphics were causing dangerous side effects in gamers, like epileptic fits and the game was immediately recalled from its limited release and mothballed.
+More by mistake than design, it turned out that the graphics were causing dangerous side effects in gamers, like epileptic fits.
+The game was immediately recalled from its limited release and mothballed.

-All cabinets and ROMS were destroyed, and software deleted.
+All cabinets and ROMS were destroyed, and the software was deleted.
 Sinneslöschen were disbanded and went their separate ways.

 He has since elaborated further on the story, citing the epileptic fit of a 13-year-old boy from the Lloyd District as the reason for withdrawal.
 The supplying company were not subtle in the removal of the machines and caused some hysteria.

 The lawsuit was handled "out of court" so there are no records to find relating to this.